-I suspect that on the fly, there were more subtle distinctions he made between those two categories of leftists, because no one could have wrangled school communities as effectively as he did without a powerful flexibility of mind: there’s a mob of obtuse shitheads out there, and Claus knew that as well as anyone.
+I suspect that on the fly, there were more subtle distinctions he made between those two categories of leftists, because no one could have wrangled school communities as effectively as he did without a powerful flexibility of mind: there’s a mob of obtuse shitheads on the left that’s nearly as unpersuadable as the right wing mob, and Claus knew that as well as anyone.

 He must have had a special category for me because I was, from his value-set, on the extreme edge of obtuse.
 And yet he never branded me a shithead, something he was fairly casual about pressing onto the hindquarters of others when his inner force heated up.
 I never knew why he gave me that free pass, or whether I abused it, but that’s another story, and this story is his.

-Let me say, instead, that left wing utopians live within and maybe on their imagination.
+Let me say, instead.
+Left wing utopians live within and maybe on their imagination.
 What that means, really, is that they make things up—often too many things.
 Usually it’s to fill the deficit between the world-as-it-is, and the world the utopians would prefer to have.
-Claus had always lived with good motives and good intentions, but this has become a world where those are less frequently rewarded than they once were.
-The community schools movement, for instance, once its logic was adopted, seemed to go sideways, and Claus was, I think, himself sidelined within the school system, because forcefulness is often punished.
+Claus had always lived with good motives and good intentions, but this has become a world where goog motives and intentions are less frequently rewarded than they once were.
+The community schools movement, for instance, once its logic was adopted, seemed to go sideways, and Claus was, I think, himself sidelined within the school system, because forcefulness, particularly of the physically large strain he had, generally gets punished.
 His adopted child, meanwhile, suffered from Fetal Alcohol Syndrome, and whatever he and Lorraine tried to do help the boy stabilize failed.
 Then Lorraine died of breast cancer.
 Claus, after mourning, found another woman—and she died of breast cancer after less than a year of marriage.
 Claus again grieved appropriately, and then tried to move on.